domschrei/mallob/README.md

 3 13.37 0.99 instances/important.cnf
 [...]
 ```
-The ID and priority as well as the filename are essential for all configurations of mallob.
-Priorities must be greater than zero.
+IDs must be positive integers.
+Priorities must be in the interval `(0,1]`; greater numbers denote a higher priority.
-When using the `lbc` option (see below), the arrival times are meaningless and can be set arbitrarily.
+Arrival times denote the point in time since program start where a given job _may_ enter the system; but depending on the program configuration (see `lbc` option below), the actual introduction of the job may be deferred to a later point in time.

 ### Single instance solving mode